odoo/owl/doc/qweb.md

 is equivalent to the previous example.

-`t-foreach` can iterate on an array (the current item will be the current value), an object (the current item will be the current key) or an integer (equivalent to iterating on an array between 0 inclusive and the provided integer exclusive).
+`t-foreach` can iterate on an array (the current item will be the current value) or an object (the current item will be the current key).

 In addition to the name passed via t-as, `t-foreach` provides a few other variables for various data points (note: `$as` will be replaced by the name